jonaro00/AutoTrader/README.md

 The script starts by checking for connected devices, then loads config files, and prompts the user with how many trades to perform, after which the trading begins.

 The trading process turns on the *Pointer location* tool, both to visualize the automated taps and to serve as an indicator that the script is running.
-To cancel the trading process, press Ctrl+C.
+To cancel the trading process, press **Ctrl+C**.

-When a trading batch is finished or cancelled, the *Pointer location* tool is turned off.
+When trading has finished or is cancelled, the *Pointer location* tool is turned off.
 If this fails, it can be turned off manually in **Settings > Developer options > Pointer location**.